jianpengz/DoDNet/README.md

 This repo holds the pytorch implementation of DoDNet:<br />

-**Paper: DoDNet: Learning to segment multi-organ and tumors from multiple partially labeled datasets.**
+**DoDNet: Learning to segment multi-organ and tumors from multiple partially labeled datasets.**
 (https://arxiv.org/pdf/2011.10217.pdf)

 ## Requirements